dariotrinchero/dariotrinchero.github.io/_talks/2023-10-12-quantgrps.md

 ## Overview

-Our goal is to introduce quantum groups assuming little background, showing a few examples, but focussing mainly on the perspective that quantum groups give rise to link invariants through their representation category.
+Our goal is to introduce quantum groups assuming little background, showing a few examples, but focusing mainly on the perspective that quantum groups give rise to link invariants through their representation category.

 The presentation is far from exhaustive - this topic is vast, and a thorough treatment